jillesvangurp/geogeometry/README.md

 ## Geohashes

 A geo hash is a representation of a coordinate that interleaves the bit representations of the latitude and longitude and base32 encodes the result.
 This string representation has a very useful property: geo hashes of nearby coordinates will have the same prefix.
 As is observed in this blog post: http://blog.notdot.net/2009/11/Damn-Cool-Algorithms-Spatial-indexing-with-Quadtrees-and-Hilbert-Curves, geo hashes effectively encode the path to a leaf in a quad tree.

+Geohashes are super useful if you are building e.g. search engines.
+Though if you are, there are better data structures such as Quad Trees or BKD Trees that Elasticsearch uses in more recent versions.

 ## Name